Presented by Emi Tanaka

 Example

----title: "Communicating with Data via R Markdown"subtitle: "Reproducible Reports"author: "Emi Tanaka"date: "`r Sys.Date()`"output: html_document---
+---title: "Communicating with Data via R Markdown"subtitle: "Reproducible Reports"author: "Emi Tanaka"date: "`r Sys.Date()`"output: html_document---There must be a space after ":"!

-All YAML data are stored in rmarkdown::metadata
+All YAML data are stored in rmarkdown::metadata as list.

 rmarkdown::metadata$title

-## [1] "Communicating with Data via R markdown"
+## [1] "Communicating with Data via R markdown"rmarkdown::metadata$author

-<!DOCTYPE html><html xmlns="http://www.w3.org/1999/xhtml"><head><meta name="author" content="Emi Tanaka" /><meta name="date" content="2019-10-04" /><title>Communicating with Data via R Markdown</title></head><body><h1 class="title toc-ignore">Communicating with Data via R Markdown</h1><h3 class="subtitle">Reproducible Reports</h3><h4 class="author">Emi Tanaka</h4><h4 class="date">2019-10-04</h4></body></html>
+## [1] "Emi Tanaka"<!DOCTYPE html><html xmlns="http://www.w3.org/1999/xhtml"><head><meta name="author" content="Emi Tanaka" /><meta name="date" content="2019-10-04" /><title>Communicating with Data via R Markdown</title></head><body><h1 class="title toc-ignore">Communicating with Data via R Markdown</h1><h3 class="subtitle">Reproducible Reports</h3><h4 class="author">Emi Tanaka</h4><h4 class="date">2019-10-04</h4></body></html>

 html meta data